Detecting the purely imaginary Fisher zeros of an Ising spin system on a quantum computer: Introduction

-In the papers \cite{binek1998, binek2001}, the pioneering experimental detection of Lee-Yang zeros is elucidated.
+The pioneering experimental detection of Lee-Yang zeros is described in \cite{binek1998, binek2001}.
 The authors established a link between the density function of zeros on the Lee-Yang circle and the isothermal magnetization of the Ising ferromagnet ${\rm FeCl_2}$ in an axial magnetic field.
-Subsequent research, detailed in papers \cite{zerospartfuncspin3, zerospartfuncspin4}, delved into the relationship between Lee-Yang zeros in the Ising ferromagnet and the decoherence of the probe spin.
-In this context, the detection of Lee-Yang zeros was transposed into the time domain, culminating in the direct experimental observation of Lee-Yang zeros on the trimethylphosphite molecule \cite{zerospartfuncspin1}.
-These investigations provide a concrete avenue for the experimental study of partition function zeros.
+Subsequent research \cite{zerospartfuncspin3, zerospartfuncspin4} delved into the relationship between Lee-Yang zeros in the Ising ferromagnet and the decoherence of the probe spin.
+In this context, the detection of Lee-Yang zeros was transposed into the time domain, which allows one to provide the direct experimental observation of them on the trimethylphosphite molecule \cite{zerospartfuncspin1}.
+These investigations provide a direct way for the experimental study of partition function zeros.
 Inspired by these seminal studies, numerous recent investigations in this field have emerged.
 As a result, papers \cite{kuzmak2019, zerospartfunbose2, zerospartfunbose4, zerospartfunbose5, Brange2023, zerospartfuncspin5, zerospartfuncspin6, zerospartfuncspin7, kuzmak20192, Deger2019, Deger2020, Deger20202, Tao2022} have been published, exploring the relationships between partition function zeros and the thermodynamic properties, as well as critical parameters, of various many-body systems.
-As an illustrative example, we generalized the relationship between Lee-Yang zeros and observables of a probe system for an arbitrarily high spin Ising ferromagnet in our work \cite{kuzmak2019}.
+As an illustrative example, we generalized the relationship between Lee-Yang zeros and observables of a probe system for an arbitrarily high spin Ising ferromagnet \cite{kuzmak2019}.